Can Schools Confiscate and Search Student Cell Phones?

 School Cellphone Searches

-The Pensacola story quotes an Assistant State Attorney who says that the school’s actions were permitted under Florida law.
+The Pensacola story quotes an Assistant State Lawyer who says that the school’s actions were permitted under Florida law.
 But a federal appeals court has concluded, based on the Supreme Court’s T.L.O. decision, that not all school cellphone searches are legal.

 An Education Week story discusses a decision from the 6th Circuit Court of Appeals concluding that a Kentucky school administrator’s search of a student’s texts violated the student’s Fourth Amendment rights.
 The student in question, identified as G.C., had a history of disciplinary infractions involving drugs and was known to have battled depression and had suicidal thoughts.
 When G.C. was caught texting in class one day (a violation of school policy), an assistant principal searched his phone for evidence that he was contemplating suicide.
 The appeals court, applying the two-part test described above, concluded that the phone search was not justified at its inception, because the school did not have a specific reason at the time of the search to believe that the student was engaged in an unlawful activity.
 G.C.’s disciplinary history alone was not enough to justify the search.

-Consult an Orlando Juvenile Offenses Attorney
+Consult an Orlando Juvenile Offenses Lawyer

 The only conclusion we can draw at this point is that sometimes student cellphone searches are permissible, and sometimes they are not, depending on the circumstances.
-If you are concerned about a school’s search of your child or their possessions, contact the experienced Florida attorneys of The Baez Law Firm for a consultation on your case.
+If you are concerned about a school’s search of your child or their possessions, contact the experienced Florida lawyers of The Baez Law Firm for a consultation on your case.